 You do your homework, not monuments to see, but restaurants to try.
 Before the trip, just like anyone else, you looked through websites and reviews for preparation.
 Instead of researching what to see or where to stay, the eagerness to compile a list of must-eat restaurants feeds immense anticipation.
 From Michelin star fine dining, and famous local chefs, to hole-in-the-wall bistros, you have already completed pages of places to eat by the time you hop on that plane or train ride.
 Your trip will fully satiate your appetite if you’ve checked off every name on the list.

 Farmer’s markets and local produce turn you on.
 To you, the hustle-bustle inside a farmer’s market can show the wonders of local culture.
 You can’t help but purchase a tiny carton of exotic fruits to eat at a park nearby or observe lines of stands that carry the freshest catch of the day and vegetables straight from local farmers’ lands.
 A foodie-traveller is satisfied by pointing out ingredients that can’t be seen back home, intrigued by the vibrant colours displayed on every counter.
 Cheeses, meats, vegetables, and locally grown fruits indicate how people of a particular country develop, nourish, and survive through time.

 Food is your reason to travel the globe

-If you’ve yet to become a foodie-traveller, you should give it a try.
-There’s a thrill in travelling for food or allow food to lead your journeys around the world.
+If you’ve yet to become a foodie-traveller, you should try it.
+There’s a thrill in travelling for food or allowing food to lead your journeys around the world.
 Whether you land in Asia or Africa, you know you’re a true Foodie-Traveller as long as you identify with any of the above.
 Always hungry, yet contently satiated.